allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 ## Python Fundamentals

 There are ten Python fundamentals (or primitives) that will be evaluated.
 To receive a checkmark for a Python primitive, you must use it in a certain number of labs and timed assessments, as specified below.
 Primitives used in your final project will count toward lab credit.
-While you can use other peoples' code in your assignments, the code used toward these evaluations should be original.
+While you can use cited and borrowed code in your assignments, the code used toward these evaluations should be original.
 It should also be documented using code comments.

 Techniques used in group lab and project assignments can count toward your lab Python credits if you include a discussion that shows comprehension of these techniques in the lab reflection.